Krost/namespace.js/readme.md

 #### Usage

-Then in `main` file you need to require `namespace-js` module, which will define global functions.
+Then in `main` file you need to require `unamespace` module, which will define global functions.

 ```js
 require('unamespace');